CS-DS-125/125book/source/05-StringsFilesAndLists/Strings.rst

 .. index:: string!immutable

-It is tempting to use the operator on the left side of an assignment, with the intention of changing a character in a string.
+It is tempting to use the indexing operator on the left side of an assignment, with the intention of changing a character in a string.
 For example:

 .. index:: TypeError, exception!TypeError